 Kelly, KS, the cultural center of Nemaha County.
 Continue reading

-My dad’s brother, Rev. Vincent Wavada, OSB (known to us as Fr.
-Joe),1 was a very interesting person.
+was a very interesting person.
 I first met him when I was in grade school.
 At the time he was living in Burlington, IA.
 I am not sure if Burlington was our destination or we were stopping there on a trip to somewhere else.
 He was a Benedictine monk.
 Maybe he was living in a monastery there.
 Since he had a masters degree in economics from the University of Chicago, maybe he was teaching.
-I don’t know.
+I don’t know, and I can think of no way of researching this.

 At some point Fr.
-Joe was transferred by the abbott to St. Bede’s parish in Kelly, KS.
-He was for sure there in 1961; he might have arrived a little earlier.
+Joe was transferred by the abbot to St. Bede’s parish in Kelly, KS.
+He was certainly there in 1961; he might have arrived a little earlier.
 St. Bede’s church is by far the most prominent building in Kelly, which in my day was the home of a few hundred German Catholics and one Wavada.
 Next to the church was the rectory.
 Behind the rectory were pens for his two hunting dogs, Hans, a German shorthaired pointer, and Mimi, a Brittany Spaniel.

 The rectory had two or three bedrooms upstairs.
 Fr.
 Joe slept in one, and I stayed in the guest bedroom.
 Downstairs was a kitchen, a dining room, and an office.
 His housekeeper for decades was Mrs. Kohake.2